AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 First, we define a function function to calculate the geographical distance between two points on Earth given their latitude and longitude.
 This function will be later used in the buffer analysis.

 Next, we compute the average availability of bikes at each station for march 2023.
-This data is used to create a list of tuples where each tuple contains the latitude, longitude, and availability of a bike station.
+This data is used to create a list of tuples where each tuple contains the latitude, longitude and availability of a bike station.
 The bike availability is subtracted from 1 to display lack of availability in the heatmap.

 A base map of the city is created using Folium and the bike lanes data is loaded from a GeoJSON file and added to the map.The heatmap is added to the map using the previously computed bike station data.